guatedude2/pixijs-cli/README.md

 # Pixi.js CLI
 A command line interface for pixi.js with ES6 support.

+Documentation coming soon at www.pixijs-cli.com

+##What is Pixi.js
 Pixi.js is a super fast HTML 5 2D rendering engine that uses webGL with canvas fallback.

 Read more: http://www.pixijs.com/

-Please note that this tool is still in beta stages.

 ##Installation

 You need to have npm to run:

 `npm install pixijs-cli -g`

+* Please note that this tool is still in beta stages.

 ##Usage